Blogs/AI

 How Voice AI Agents Work

-At a high level, a voice AI agent follows this conversational loop:
+At a high level, a voice AI agent follows a structured conversational loop designed for real-time interaction:

-1. You speak into phone, laptop, or during a call
+You speak into a phone, browser, or call interface

 But to make the experience feel natural, there's one more critical layer: Voice Activity Detection (VAD).
 VAD helps the system detect when a person starts or stops speaking.
 This may sound trivial, but it's essential for natural conversations.
 Without it, the AI might interrupt you or think you're done speaking while you've only paused briefly.